-Pacific Islander National Plan
+Pacific Islander Ministry Plan

 General Conference 2012 passed a comprehensive plan for Pacific Islander ministry in the United States.
 The plan was developed over a four-year period by a committee staffed by Global Ministries, which is administering the work of the new entity.